makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 A total of 2,000 repeats were generated, with lengths sampled from a normal distribution with mu=1000, sigma=400, but with minimum length 500.
 About half of the repeats were chosen from the six primary elements.
-The others were from elements with edit distance 1 from those; these elements are intended as false positive bait for processes searching for the primary elements.
+The others were from elements with edit distance 1 from those -- these elements are intended as false positive bait for processes searching for the primary elements.

 Repeats were positioned randomly across a single-sequence "genome", with a minimum separation of 500 bp between neighboring repeats.
 A repeat can begin